AnnLe4869/GitHub-Practice/README.md

 # GitHub-Practice
-This is just an GitHub practice
+This is just an GitHub page I make to practice with Git and GitHub